b01/kubernetes-the-hard-way/docs/12-smoke-test.md

 # Smoke Test

+In this lab you will complete a series of tasks to ensure your Kubernetes cluster is functioning correctly.
+These commands should be run from the `jumpbox`.

 ## Add kubectl Alias

 So you can just type `k` in place of `kubectl` for running Kubernetes commands.